Kitware/xaitk-jatic/docs/platform_reflections/scalability.rst

 (bookkeeping/hooks) and ensuring resources (e.g. perturbed data) end up on the correct device can be challenging.
-Ultimately, it was decided the best option, in the case of the example notebook, was overriding a ``*_step`` method, `predict_step`_ in particular.
+Ultimately, it was decided the best option, in the case of the example notebook, was overriding a ``*_step`` method, the `predict step`_ in particular.
 With this option, the model of interest is wrapped with another ``LightningModule`` overriding the relevant ``*_step`` method(s).
 While this option is slightly more integrated with the ``LightningModule`` than the other options, it is very easy to get generated data